kvenkatamanasa/Payment-Failure-Recovery-Agent/README.md

 Audit Trail
 ```

-The system does not automatically retry every failed payment.
-The recommended action is first evaluated by the safety guardrail.
+The system does not automatically execute every recommended action.
+Each recovery recommendation is evaluated by the safety guardrail before the recovery process is simulated.

 ---

 # ❓ Why Failure Scenario Is Used

-### Important Explanation
+## Important Explanation

-The **Failure Scenario** option is included because this project is currently a **simulated payment environment**.
+The **Failure Scenario** field is included because the current project is a **simulated academic payment environment**.

-In a real payment application, customers would **not normally select or enter the reason for their own payment failure**.
+In a real payment application, the customer would normally **not select the reason why their payment failed**.

-A real payment system would work approximately like this:
+A real payment system would work more like this:

 ```text
 Customer